Comprehensive Neuropsychological ADHD Assessment

 Results of your assessment are usually given verbally at the 45 minute feedback session approximately two to three weeks later along with a brief summary page to take away with you.

 Very occasionally the assessor will ask for a further test or questionnaire to be administered depending on the results so far.
+If this is required, your assessor will discuss this with you.

 Can ADHD WA prescribe medication to treat ADHD?